PeregrinePvtLtd/axios-model/README.md

 # axios-model
-A model class with helper functions for axios js
+A model class with helper functions for [axios](https://github.com/axios/axios) js.

 ## Introduction
-It's just a javascript class to help simplify http requests sent using [axios](https://github.com/axios/axios)
+It's just a javascript class to help simplify http requests sent using [axios](https://github.com/axios/axios).

 ## Requirements and Assumption
 This library assumes your backend responds with data that is in json format.

-Something like the following
+Something like the following.
 ```js
 //single item (sample laravel backend response)
 {